 As a thrilling twist on average multiplayer PVP combat, Dead by Daylight stands out by being a horror experience: where one player takes on the role as a blood-thirsty serial killer, and the other four try to escape with their lives.

 There are advantages to playing either Killer or Survivor, but we’re sure you’ll enjoy the character progression, tricks and strategies that’ll keep you coming back for more terrifying mayhem.

-The Dark Pictures: Man of Medan:
+The Dark Pictures: Little Hope:

 Supermassive Games, the developer behind Until Dawn, released Man of Medan, another choice-based horror drama following a group undergoing a diving expedition.
 Unlike Until Dawn, this group finds themselves on a ghost ship where their nightmares come to life.
 As always, the plot isn’t quite that simple, however.